pedramcode/RHTTP/README.md

 ![RHTTP General Diagram](docs/images/rhttp_diagram.png)

 Services can seamlessly join/leave to RHTTP network without any interruption.
-RHTTP uses some mechanism I named it "Bat Vision" to detect new services or detect some service that left the network.
+RHTTP uses some mechanism I named it "**Bat Vision**" to detect new services or detect some service that left the network.
 RHTTP can send request to new services immediately after joining them and receive repsonses from them without any overhead.

 ![RHTTP Bat vision diagram](docs/images/bat_vision.png)